C2FO/vfs/docs/sftp.md

 "keyExchanges":["diffie-hellman-group-a256", "ecdh-sha2-nistp256"]
 ```

-#### AutoDisconnect
+### AutoDisconnect

-When dialing an TCP connection, go doesn't disconnect for you, even when the connection fall out of scope (or even when
+When dialing a TCP connection, Go doesn't disconnect for you.
+This is true even when the connection falls out of scope, and even when
-garbage collection is forced).
-It must be explicitly closed.
+garbage collection is forced.
+The connection must be explicitly closed.
 Unfortunately, VFS.FileSystem has no explicit close mechanism.

-Instead, the sftp backend will automatically disconnect 10 seconds (default) after connection.
+Instead, the SFTP backend will automatically disconnect 10 seconds (default) after connection.
 This disconnect timer is
-paused anytime a server-side request (like list, read, etc) is made.
-Once the action is complete, a new timer will begin.
+canceled anytime a server-side request (like list, read, etc) is made.
+Once the request has completed, a new timer will begin.
-If the timer is not interrupted by any request, it will disconnect from the server.
-Any subsequent server request will
+If the timer expires (because it is not interrupted by any request), the server connection will be closed.
+Any subsequent server
-first reconnect, the do the action.
-This timer can be overridden with any number of second (zero is an immediate disconnect).
+request will first reconnect, perform the request, and start a new disconnect timer.

 [Options](#type-options).AutoDisconnect accepts an integer representing the number seconds before disconnecting after being idle.
 Default value is 10 seconds.

-Any server request action using the same underlying FileSystem (and therefore sftp client), will reset the time.
+Any server request action using the same underlying FileSystem (and therefore sftp client), will reset the timer.
 This
 should be the most desirable behavior.

 ```go